Tips for selling a car quickly

 Option 1: Carwow

 You read that right.
-You can sell your car through Carwow.
+You can sell your car to a dealer through Carwow.
 Tell us all about it, warts and all, and upload a few photographs.
 Dealers will then compete to offer you the best price.
 You choose to whom you sell and arrange a time for the dealer to come to you and pick it up.
 It’s a quick and simple way to sell that yields a good price, too.

 Option 2: private sale